 In a word, no. Adderall can have serious side effects if you take it when a doctor hasn’t prescribed it to you.

-Third, Adderall is a U.S. Drug Enforcement Agency Schedule II drug.
+Third, Adderall is a Drug Enforcement Administration (DEA) Schedule II drug.
 This means the drug has the potential for addiction, misuse, and abuse.
 If a doctor didn’t prescribe it to you — don’t take it.

 In a 2013 survey of 705 undergraduate college students, 12 percent reported using prescription stimulants like Adderall to lose weight.